david-cattermole/mayaMatchMoveSolver/docs/source/solver_design.rst

   - Connections to attributes are *not supported*, only static and animated attributes with values or animation curves are supported.

-If `MM SCene Graph` detects any of these features are being used in the scene graph you are solving, then it will immediately fail with an error, and request you switch to `Maya DAG`.
+If `MM Solver` detects any of these features are being used in the scene graph you are solving, then it will immediately fail with an error, and automatically switch to `Maya DAG`.

 .. _solver-design-solver-options: